Last Updated on January 3, 2023 by Jeff

-It also broke new ground in terms of accuracy testing of its power display.
-The Keiser M3i is the first indoor bike to pass EN ISO 20957-1 certification by TUV Product Services, a European safety organization.
+Also innovative in terms of accuracy testing of its power display, the Keiser M3i is the first indoor bike to pass EN ISO 20957-1 certification by TUV Product Services, a European safety organization.
 With this certification you can be sure that you are receiving accurate feedback on your workout within + 10%.

 - Height: 45”